scarlinj/more-tech-news/README.md

 ## Features

 The homepage is a feed of the current site and posts.
-Click each header to open each post, or otherwise click to open the comments.
+Click each header to open the post, or otherwise click to open the comments.
 You need to log in to create a post or comment.

 ### Usage